outdoorsafetylab/mapclay/README.md

 ### Strictly use a default renderer

-By default, `mapclay.render()` and `mapclay.renderByTextContent()` dynamically import ES6 module by option `use`.
+By default, `mapclay.render()` and `mapclay.renderByYamlText()` dynamically import ES6 module by option `use`.
 It takes time and may fails.
 If you want to stick to a single Renderer, try to replace script URL with default Renderers:

 ```html
 <!-- Specify Renderer by use option -->